 As of September 30, 2017, our net tangible book value was approximately \$0.7 million, or \$0.27 per share of common stock.
 Net tangible book value per share represents the amount of our tangible assets less our liabilities divided by the total number of shares of our common stock outstanding as of September 30, 2017.
-Our pro forma net tangible book value as of September 30, 2017 was \$7.1 million, or \$0.98 per share, based on the total number of shares of our common stock outstanding as of September 30, 2017, after giving effect to the automatic conversion of all outstanding shares of our preferred stock as of September 30, 2017 into an aggregate of 4,640,241 shares of common stock, which conversion will occur immediately prior to the closing of this offering and the reclassification of proceeds related to the sale of Series B prefered stock from liability to equity upon the subsequent ratification of such issuance by us.
+Our pro forma net tangible book value as of September 30, 2017 was \$7.1 million, or \$0.98 per share, based on the total number of shares of our common stock outstanding as of September 30, 2017, after giving effect to the automatic conversion of all outstanding shares of our preferred stock as of September 30, 2017 into an aggregate of 4,640,207 shares of common stock, which conversion will occur immediately prior to the closing of this offering and the reclassification of proceeds related to the sale of Series B prefered stock from liability to equity upon the subsequent ratification of such issuance by us.

-After giving effect to the sale of 2,730,000 shares of common stock in this offering at an initial public offering price of \$10.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our proforma as adjusted net tangible book value as of September 30, 2017 would have been \$31.6 million, or \$3.18 per share.
-This represents an immediate increase in proforma as adjusted net tangible book value of \$2.20 per share to our existing stockholders and an immediate dilution of \$6.82 per share to new investors participating in this offering.
+After giving effect to the sale of 2,730,000 shares of common stock in this offering at an assumed initial public offering price of \$11.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2017 would have been \$34.1 million, or \$3.44 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.46 per share to our existing stockholders and an immediate dilution of \$7.56 per share to new investors participating in this offering.